 The plants you choose to cultivate will need to be taken into account when determining which heating method will be used in the greenhouse.
 However, allowing a greenhouse’s temperature to fall below 50 degrees is not advised.
 When growing cold weather crops such as kale and broccoli, lower temperatures are acceptable; but warm weather plants like peppers and tomatoes require higher temperatures.
 A back-up heating source should be considered to prevent damage to the plants if the temperatures drop.

-Pit greenhouses generally feature four solid walls, with a sloping glass roof that can consist of several different configurations.The most common configurations are a lean-to or double pitch and are generally attached to a preexisting structure.
+Pit greenhouses generally feature four solid walls with a sloping glass roof that can consist of several different configurations.The most common configurations are a lean-to or double pitch and are generally attached to a preexisting structure.
 Heat from the building will transfer into the greenhouse and act as additional insulation.
-True pit greenhouses have compacted dirt walls but Solar Innovations, Inc. recommends concrete walls to prevent cave-ins.
+True pit greenhouses have compacted dirt walls, but Solar Innovations, Inc. recommends concrete walls to prevent cave-ins.

 The glass roof will be constructed out of an aluminum frame which will not rust, rot, warp, or require constant maintenance.
-Several finish options are available including standard paint, custom paint, or anodized selections.
+Several finish options are available, including standard paint, custom paint, or anodized selections.
 Insulated glass, meaning it consists of two panes with an airspace in-between, greatly improves the pit greenhouse’s energy efficiency.

 Pit greenhouses have the possibility of overheating during the summer months, so ventilation should be incorporated.
-Ridge vents can be placed into the roof line to allow hot air to escape and fresh air to enter.
+Ridge vents can be placed in the roof line to allow hot air to escape and fresh air to enter.
 An access door can be added at one of the gable ends to provide an entrance and can also be propped open to provide additional ventilation.

 The north wall of a pit greenhouse acts as a thermal mass, consisting of a solid material and capturing heat during the day, such as stone or brick.
 At night, this heat will be released back into the greenhouse.
 Light colors like white and tan reflect light and reduce the amount of heat gained; the darker the material, the more heat it will retained.

 Plants are often grown directly in the soil in pit greenhouses.
 Extra depth needs to be added for drainage purposes, an additional 1-2’0” should be excavated and filled with gravel.
-The floor in the greenhouse is sloped to encourage water run-off and drainage is diverted out of the greenhouse to prevent stagnant water.
+The floor in the greenhouse is sloped to encourage water run-off, and drainage is diverted out of the greenhouse to prevent stagnant water.

 Plants can also be grown on benches; a concrete foundation with a drain will allow the greenhouse to present a more traditional layout.
 Benches, circulating fans, grow lights, a humidifier, and grow lights encourage growth and fruit production.
 Feel free to contact Solar Innovations, Inc. at 800-618-0669 or firstname.lastname@example.org to discuss a pit greenhouse or speak with one of our greenhouse specialists.